 - ✓ Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Tribal governments and organizations, and educational institutions. - ✓ While eligible applicants include state government agencies and post-secondary educational institutions, funded activities are intended to support future implementation efforts of non-profit organizations, local and municipal governments, Tribal governments and organizations and K-12 education institutions only.
-Accordingly, applications submitted by state government agencies or post-secondary educational institutions entities must document support and/or request for proposed activities by appropriate non-profit organizations, local and municipal governments, Tribal governments, Tribal governments, local and municipal governments. - ✓ Non-profit organizations, local and municipal governments, Tribal governments and organizations and K-12 education institutions seeking potential service providers may visit our website in March 2021 for an updated listing of technical service providers offering assistance locating potential providers. - ★ Ineligible applicants include U.S. federal government agencies, unincorporated individuals, forprofit entities and international organizations. - Ineligible Uses of Grant Funds - Equipment: Applicants are encouraged to rent equipment where possible and cost-effective or use matching funds to make those purchases.
+Accordingly, applications submitted by state government agencies or post-secondary educational institutions entities must document support and/or request for proposed activities by appropriate non-profit organizations, local and municipal governments, Tribal governments, Tribal governments, Tribal governments, support and/or request for proposed activities by appropriate non-profit organizations, local and municipal governments, Tribal governments, Tribal governments, and organizations and K-12 education institutions. - ✓ Non-profit organizations, local and municipal governments, Tribal governments and organizations and K-12 education institutions seeking potential service providers may visit our website in March 2021 for an updated listing of technical service providers offering assistance locating potential providers. - ★ Ineligible applicants include U.S. federal government agencies, unincorporated individuals, forprofit entities and international organizations. - Ineligible Uses of Grant Funds - Equipment: Applicants are encouraged to rent equipment where possible and cost-effective or use matching funds to make those purchases.
 NFWF acknowledges, however, that some projects may only be completed using NFWF funds to procure equipment.
 If this applies to your project, please contact the program staff listed in this RFP to discuss options. - Federal funds and matching contributions may not be used to procure or obtain equipment, services, or systems (including entering into or renewing a contract) that uses telecommunications equipment or services produced by Huawei Technologies Company or ZTE Corporation (or any subsidiary or affiliate of such entities) as a substantial or essential component, or as critical technology of any system.
 Refer to Public Law 115-232, section 889 for additional information. - NFWF funds and matching contributions may not be used to support political advocacy, fundraising, lobbying, litigation, terrorist activities or Foreign Corrupt Practices Act violations. - NFWF funds may not be used to support ongoing efforts to comply with legal requirements, including permit conditions, mitigation and settlement agreements.
 However, grant funds may be used to support projects that enhance or improve upon existing baseline compliance efforts.